beginning of content

 Partnership

-You have a right to ask questions.
-You have a right to be part of open and honest discussion.
+You have the right to ask questions and take part in open and honest discussions.
 You can make decisions with your healthcare provider.
 You can make your own choices if you are able and want to.

-You can include other people in planning and making decisions about you.
+You may include other people in planning and making decisions about your care.
 You can choose who these people are.

 Information

-You have a right to get clear information about your health issues.
-You have a right to be told about the possible benefits and risks of different tests and treatments.
-This information should help you decide what you want to happen.
+You have the right to get clear information about your health.
+You have the right to be told about the possible benefits and risks of different tests and treatments.
+This information helps you decide what is right for you.

 You can get information about services, waiting times and costs.
-You can be given help so you understand and can use the health information.
-You also have the right to have a look at your own health information and records.
+You can also get help to understand and use this information.
+You have the right to access your own health information and records.

 Privacy

-You have a right to have your personal privacy respected.
+You have the right to have your personal privacy respected.
 This includes keeping information about you and your health safe and confidential.

 Give feedback